-Determination of Chlorides concentration in acid copper baths
+Determination of Chlorides concentration in Acid Copper baths

 Chloride analysis allows the quantification of chloride ion concentration in acid copper galvanic baths.
 Chlorides are among the basic constituents of baths; in order to ensure proper deposition they must be in concentrations between 70 and 120 mg/L. Too low a concentration of chlorides causes opacity in the deposit and poor leveling; conversely, an excess of these ions results in streaking, loss of gloss and leveling.